trayio/connector-utils/schema-generation.md

 ## Logging Schema Issues

 The schema generator automatically checks the generated schema for issues.
 It will detect when `type` keys and `description` keys are missing.
-It will also report missing full stops in descriptions.
+It will also report missing ending punctuation marks in descriptions.

 Issues are logged to the console whenever the schema is generated.
 In practice, this means that whenever you invoke the `test-runner` or `node-dev main.js` you will be able to see and fix schema issues.